 Required materials: Intermediate Algebra -THIRD edition by Miller.*Calculators will not be permitted on exams this semester.

-Homework and Attendance (20%) Attending class with your homework is considered mandatory!
-Homework will be assigned by your lecturer.
+Homework, Quizzes, Attendance (15%) Attending class with your homework is considered mandatory!
+Homework and quizzes will be determined by your lecturer.

 Interview (5%) A graduate student in our Mathematics Education program will interview you at some point during the semester.